LukaJCB/blog/_posts/2016-4-2-frp-in-angular-2.markdown

 Now when we run this with a `Person` instance we get a fully functioning application that calculates the BMI, written in pure FRP without any external mutable state.
 But wait a minute, this app hardly has any state at all.
 "This was way too easy.
 I want to see a real CRUD App".

-Alright, alright, let's expand our example to create a list of the component we just created.
+Alright, alright, let's expand our example to create a list of the component we just created (I know I suck at thinking of example apps, sue me!).

 First, let's create a small template to display our list: